ChronoAiren/my-scraper-app/README.md

 - **Environment Variables**: Configurable API URL via `.env`.
 - **Responsive UI**: Modern card-based layout with hover effects.
 - **Accessibility**: Proper semantic HTML and ARIA attributes.
+- **Flexibility**: User can input custom URLs for different news sites.

 ## Notes

+- The scraper is designed for BBC News but allows custom URLs.
+For other sites, HTML selectors may need updating in `scraper.js`.
-- Ensure the BBC News website structure hasn't changed, as scraping is dependent on HTML classes.
+- Ensure the target website allows scraping and complies with robots.txt.
 - The scraper does not use browser automation; it relies on HTTP requests and HTML parsing.
-- For production, consider adding rate limiting, caching, and compliance with the site's robots.txt.
+- For production, consider adding rate limiting, caching, and compliance with site terms.

 ## Contributing